Sightseeing in Vienna

 An enduring sense of magnificence continues at Vienna’s many imperial palaces.
 These include the elegant amber-toned Schönbrunn Palace on the city’s outskirts.
 This huge Rococo-styled residence has almost 1,500 rooms and boasts expansive landscaped gardens that date back to the times of the Holy Roman Empire.

 Vienna’s many religious buildings reveal a spiritual side to the city too.
 The Church of St. Leopold stands proud with a glistening golden dome, whilst the Church of St. Peter is iconic for its luxuriant Baroque detailing both inside and out.
-A visit to St. Stephen’s Cathedral has a memorable multi-coloured roof that mixes with its Gothic stonework, while even touring the Central Cemetery is fascinating, due to the sheer number of classical composers that lie here.
+St. Stephen’s Cathedral has a memorable multi-coloured roof that mixes with its Gothic stonework, while even touring the Central Cemetery is fascinating due to the sheer number of classical composers that lie here.

 Activities in Vienna

 Vienna’s nicknames of both the ‘City of Music’ and the ‘City of Light’ highlight its cultural and intellectual inspirations.
-Indeed, the city was the proud home of many prestigious names, including no less than Mozart, Freud, Straus, Schubert and Wittgenstein.
+Indeed, the city was the proud home of many prestigious names including Mozart, Freud, Straus, Schubert and Wittgenstein.
 Today, the city’s illuminating attitude continues in the form of many museums.

 One of the greatest is the Kunsthistorisches Museum, a site focused on fine arts and ancient Greek, Egyptian and Roman artefacts in which the lavish interiors of the building almost upstage the exhibits themselves.